helm/helm-www/docs/chart_template_guide/yaml_techniques.md

   {{- include "mytemplate.txt" . | nindent 2 }}
 ```

-Obviously this also works the other way round, using `.Files.Get` with
+Obviously this also works the other way around, using `.Files.Get` with
 `nindent` and using `include` with `quote`.

 ## Other YAML Scalars